 When properly evaluated, there are no discrepancies in scripture; God is not the author of confusion.
 God does not enlighten us until we are mature enough.

 Compromise usually begins small and can grow to encompass once strongly held beliefs.
 Martin Collins uses the story of Solomon to illustrate how this process works.

 What is it to be poor in spirit?
-John Ritenbaugh describes this attribute in its biblical usage.
-Those who are truly poor in spirit are on the road to true spiritual riches!
+This attribute is foundational to Christian living.
+Those who are truly poor in spirit are on the road to true spiritual riches.

 Ryan McClure suggests that each year the calendar is filled with meaningful events, but what we consider important is modified by maturity and experience.
 Eventually, we learn that the world does not revolve around us and we defer to the needs of others.
 O. . .

 Our love for beauty must be coupled with love for righteousness and holiness.
 Our relationship with Christ must take central place in our lives, displacing all else.

 If church members are to grow in grace and knowledge and be zealous in producing fruit to God's glory, they need to have their priorities in the right place.

 The prince of the power of the air is responsible for influencing the zeitgeist (dominant mindset of the time), pulling us away from God and His law.

 In God's plan, the development of uncompromising character requires struggle and sacrifice.
 Our victory requires continual drill, tests and development of discipline.

 Wealth accumulated by honest work and diligence will be blessed, but hastily acquired by any kind of theft or dishonesty will be cursed.